Mathematical Sciences - Westminster College - Fulton, Missouri

-For Mathematics major and minor requirements, please refer to the academic catalog.
+For Mathematics major and minor requirements, please visit the course catalog.

 Why Study Mathematics at Westminster College?

 Westminster graduates have gone on to study fields such as applied mathematics, physics, economics, actuarial sciences, secondary education, computer science, and engineering.
 Many students begin graduate studies, enter the field of education, or move into the areas of statistics or actuarial science.